kubernetes/website/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods.md

 ## Config

 Rescheduler should be enabled by default.
-It doesn't have any user facing configuration (component config) or API and can be disabled too.
+It doesn't have any user facing configuration (component config) or API.
+Rescheduler may also be disabled.

 ### Marking add-on as critical